ocramz/plot-light/README.md

 To use this project you just need to import this module qualified (to avoid name clashes with any other modules you might have loaded on the side), for example as follows :

 `import Graphics.Rendering.Plot.Light as P`

+## Documentation

+Available on Hackage : https://hackage.haskell.org/package/plot-light in the `Graphics.Rendering.Plot.Light` module

+Please let me know if documentation is lacking or confusing.

+## Contributing

+You can use `plot-light` in your own projects (either personal, academic or commercial), and all feedback in terms of comments, bug reports, feature requests and patches is welcome.

+## License

+BSD-2, see LICENSE file